 The success of the Issuer's operations and its profitability depends, in part, on the success of new products and services it offers its clients and its ability to continue offering products and services from third parties.
-However, the Issuer cannot guarantee that its new products and services will be responsive to client demands or successful once they are offered to its clients, or that they will be successful in the future.
+However, the Issuer cannot guarantee that its new products and services will be responsive to client demands, or that they will be successful.
 In addition, the Issuer's clients' needs or desires may change over time, and such changes may render the Issuer's products and services obsolete, outdated or unattractive and the Issuer may not be able to develop new products that meet its clients' changing needs.
 The Issuer's success is also dependent on its ability to anticipate and leverage new and existing technologies that may have an impact on products and services in the banking industry.
 Technological changes may further intensify and complicate the competitive landscape and influence client behavior.
-If the Issuer's products and services employ technology that is not as attractive to its clients as that employed by its competitors, if the Issuer fails to employ technologies desired by its clients before its competitors do so, or if the Issuer fails to execute effectively on targeted strategic technology initiatives, its business and results could be adversely affected.
-In addition, if the Issuer cannot respond in a timely fashion to the changing needs of its clients, the Issuer may lose clients, which could in turn materially and adversely affect the Issuer.
+If the Issuer cannot respond in a timely fashion to the changing needs of its clients, the Issuer may lose clients, which could in turn materially and adversely affect the Issuer.

 As the Issuer expands the range of its products and services, some of which may be at an early stage of development in the markets of certain regions where it operates, it will be exposed to new and potentially increasingly complex risks and development expenses in those markets, with respect to which the Issuer's experience and the experience of the Issuer's partners may not be sufficient.
-The Issuer's employees and the Issuer's risk management systems may not be adequate to handle or manage such risks.
+The Issuer's employees and the Issuer's risk management systems may not be sufficient to enable it to properly manage such risks.
 In addition, the cost of developing products that are not launched is likely to affect the Issuer's results of operations.
 Any or all of these factors, individually or collectively, could have a material adverse effect on the Issuer.